News from the East Anglian Branch of Railfuture, edited by Martin Thorne and Jerry Alderson.

 Two people injured after car and bus crash at Cambridgeshre Guided Busway junction

-When the history books cover the Cambridgeshre Guided Busway they wlll have no shortage of incidents to include.
+When the history books cover the Cambridgeshire Guided Busway they wlll have no shortage of incidents to include.
 The latest occurred on the afternoon of Monday 31st July 2023 when a car and bus crashed at the guided busway junction with Gatehouse Lane in Histon.
 Two people were injured but not seriously.
 The bus had to be recovered after the crash.

 Railfuture East Anglia Branch News Snippets 364 - 30/07/2023